amadron/FinalProject_ShaderProg/readme.md

     * SAT Filtered Shadowmap
     * Exponential Shadowmaps implemented
     * One Pass renders from Light view
+        * Light view will be Rendered using orthographic camera
         * Calculates the exponential of k * lightDistance
     * Another Pass validates Distance from Light view and Camera View.
 And renders into shadow Pass.
         * Calculates the exponential of -k * viewDistance and multiplies with the data from Light View Pass